reuteras/irtools/wsb/README.md

 ## Installation and configuration

-First enable Windows Sandbox by running **Add and remove Windows features**.
+First enable Windows Sandbox by running **Add and remove Windows features** and adding Windows Sandbox.

 Then start a PowerShell terminal and download the code.

 	git clone https:/github.com/reuteras/irtools.git
 	cd irtools/wsb

-Create configuration with local path by running.
+Create configuration with your local path by running.

 	./createSandboxConfig.ps1

-You need to have Python 3.10 installed (or change to another version in the Sandbox by modifying the scripts).
+You need to have Python 3.10 installed (or change to another version in the Sandbox by modifying the scripts) and then download all binaries and scripts with the help of the following command.

 	./downloadFiles.ps1